 1972 Type 2 Reverse Uncirculated

 The Philadelphia mint created three different Eisenhower dollar reverses.
-They are known as type one, two and three.
+They are known as types one, two, and three.
 The second type is the hardest to acquire.
+The easiest way to recognize this coin is to look at the small image of the earth on the reverse of the coin.
+If the three islands below Florida are nonexistent, then this is the rare Type II variety.

 This coin is not rare nor is it a key date, but there are two different varieties.
 Notice the difference in the thickness of the lettering in the United States of America.
-Click on the image below to view a larger image.
+The reverse that has the thicker letters around the circumference of the coin, is the Type I coin.
+These coins were minted in 1975 in order to produce more coins for the Bicentennial.
+The coins produced in 1976, Type II, had a narrow thinner letter which made it easier to produce.

 Condition or Grade